SocksTheWolf/L4D2Bridge/README.md

 * reload - reloads the configuration of the application
 * clear - clears the console log entirely
+* pause/unpause - if the test service is running, will pause/unpause the test service from generating events

 ## Influence Service Sources